What Are the Big 5 Personality Traits?

 The five domains identified by the big five theory are thought to encompass all know personality traits.

 As you might have already realized, exceptions are possible.
-A person who ranks high in introversion might be quiet, but not necessarily reticent.
-A person who is highly in extroversion might be sociable, but not necessarily assertive.
+A person who ranks high in introversion might be quiet but not necessarily reticent.
+A person who is highly extroverted might be sociable but not necessarily assertive.

 Age is another factor that can influence the five core dimensions.
 As people age and mature, some of these traits tend to change.